dafny-lang/dafny/docs/HowToFAQ/FAQModuleImport.md

 ---
-title: Why is my import opened statement not working?
+title: Why do nested modules not see the imports of their enclosing modules?
 ---

 ## Question